Finance Options for Your Surgery

 If you don’t already have a redraw facility on your mortgage, you could also consider paying more off your mortgage for a year or two so that you can redraw on it when you are ready to have your surgery.
 To find out more about redrawing on your mortgage go here.

 Don’t forget, we are not financial advisors.
-We are only suggesting different finance options for you to consider, but it’s up to you to find the right method of financing for YOU.
+We are only suggesting some of the different funding options that you could consider.
+It’s up to you to find the right method of financing for YOU.